Town of Brome Lake

 In 1971 the municipality of Lac Brome merged seven hamlets and villages: Fulford, Bondville, Foster, East Hill, Iron Hill, West Brome (the oldest village) and Knowlton the heart of the area and a member of the Association of the Most Beautiful Villages of Quebec.
 Today more than 5,100 ‘franglish’ speaking inhabitants populate the city.

 The Town of Brome Lake brings together Victorian style and Loyalist ancestry to the wealth of its building heritage.
 Among the names from history there is Francis Fulford, William Bennett Bond, Samuel Willard Foster, the Collins brothers, Colonel Paul Holland Knowlton and the Edwards family who have run the memorable general store in West Brome since 1852.
 The oldest Eastern Townships hotel, the Blinn’s Inn, today Auberge Knowlton, has offered lodging to visitors since 1849.

 Built in 1935 the summer theater Brae Manor Playhouse edifies the artistic and cultural reputation of the region with its theater school, one of the largest in Canada.
-The Brome County Historical Society museum, the art galleries, farmers market, the various historical tours, festivals, shows and musical evenings are a few more reasons to visit the Town.
+The Lac-Brome museum, the art galleries, farmers market, the various historical tours, festivals, shows and musical evenings are a few more reasons to visit the Town.